roman-neuhauser/Ansel-wiki/Home.md

 Welcome to the R&Darktable wiki!

+The philosophy of R&Darktable is :

+> If it's half working, then it's fully gone.

 Things that got removed from upstream darktable:

 * the [tethering view](https://docs.darktable.org/usermanual/3.8/en/tethering/): it relies on the lib GPhoto2 which is super brittle and buggy.
 UNUSABLE.